jtfoster2/Outdora/docs/ProductVision.md

 # Project Vision
-Empowering passionate outdoor enthusiasts seeking compatible partners for unforgettable experiences .
+Empowering passionate outdoor enthusiasts seeking compatible partners for unforgettable experiences.
 Outdora is web-based dating app that focuses on shared adventures matching.
 Unlike other dating apps,OutDora vision to connect adventure seekers and build thriving community.

  ### Near vision
 - **Core Functionality:** Launch a user-friendly web app with robust matching algorithms based on outdoor activity preferences, skill levels, and location, with  one to one  and group messaging  feature,discussion forums, event calendars for local hikes/climbs